 - All legal formalities handled

-- Registration with Commercial Registry completed
+- Registration with the Commercial Registry is completed

 Step 7: Activate Your Company